TobikoData/sqlmesh/docs/concepts/glossary.md

 The lineage of your data is a visualization of the life cycle of your data as it flows from data sources downstream to consumption.

 ## Physical Layer
-The physical layer is where SQLMesh actually stores and manages data in database tables and materialized views.
-It represents the concrete data storage layer of the system, in contrast to the virtual layer's abstract view definitions.
-While SQLMesh handles the management and maintenance of this layer automatically, shielding users from the underlying complexity, it's where all persistent data of models ultimately resides.
+The physical layer is where SQLMesh stores and manages data in database tables and materialized views.
+It is the concrete data storage layer of the SQL engine, in contrast to the [SQLMesh virtual layer's](#virtual-layer) views.
+SQLMesh handles the management and maintenance of the physical layer automatically, and users should rarely interact with it directly.

 ## Plan Summaries
 An upcoming feature that allows users to see a summary of changes applied to a given environment.